Skip to main content

 If you don't enable whitelabeling, your client portal will live at keeper.app/client and emails will come from questions@keeper.app.

-The Close page is the core of most of Keeper's functionality.
-It's where all your tasks, reports, and client communication live.
+The Close page is where all of your tasks, reports, and client communication live.

 You can get to a client's close page by clicking their name on the Client List.

-If you use Class, Location, or Customers/Projects, you should enable those in your client's File Settings (the gear icon on the left, next to your client's name).
+If you use Class, Location, or Customers/Projects, you should enable those in your client's File Settings (the ... icon at the top of the page).
 This will allow you to run custom reports like Class Inconsistency and Expenses without a Customer.

 Heads up!
-Before starting your Review, make sure to code all transactions from the Bank Feed – since Keeper cannot see any transactions that are still sitting in the bank feed.
+Before hopping into the file review tasks, make sure to code all transactions from the Bank Feed – since Keeper cannot see any transactions that are still sitting in the bank feed.

 The core of a close is the month-end tasks you do and reports you run in Keeper.